Reviewing Giga-tronics (GIGA) and Its Rivals

 |Giga-tronics Competitors

-As a group, “Instruments to measure electricity” companies have a potential upside of 19.97%.
-Given Giga-tronics’ peers higher probable upside, analysts clearly believe Giga-tronics has less favorable growth aspects than its peers.
+As a group, “Instruments to measure electricity” companies have a potential upside of 19.21%.
+Given Giga-tronics’ rivals higher probable upside, analysts clearly believe Giga-tronics has less favorable growth aspects than its rivals.

 |Gross Revenue